Militias Test The Civility Of An Arizona Border Town

 Many in town worry that Foley's presence in Arivaca will draw more militias to town.

-They remember all too well the brutal crime that happened here ten years ago, when members of a militia group shot and killed a local man, Raul Flores, and his nine-year-old daughter, Brisenia, in a home invasion.
+They remember all too well the brutal crime that happened here 10 years ago, when members of a militia group shot and killed a local man, Raul Flores, and his 9-year-old daughter, Brisenia, in a home invasion.
 Arivacans' worst fear is that something like that could happen again.

 Along the border, support for Trump and the wall